 Responsible Responsive Design

-Scott Jehl has appeared in the public, talking about design, on a number of occasions, and having worked with great companies in the past, he has enough credibility in the industry for others to recognize his work through his book; Responsible Responsive Design.
-While Scott says that responsive design helped to shape the landscape of mobile device designs, there are still things that one can master and that includes understanding user intent, measuring the device type to adjust performance, and structuring a codebase that won’t dissolve in dust when times comes for another major web update.
-It’s an insight packed book that will open your eyes to new possibilities in responsive design, perhaps as Scott would say himself, responsible possibilities.
+Scott Jehl has appeared in public, talking about design on several occasions.
+Having worked with great companies in the past, he has enough credibility in the industry for others to recognize his work through his book; Responsible Responsive Design.
+While Scott says that responsive design helped to shape the landscape of mobile device designs, there are still things that one can master and that includes understanding user intent, measuring the device type to adjust performance, and structuring a codebase that won’t dissolve into dust when times comes for another major web update.
+It’s a book that will open your eyes to new possibilities in responsive design, perhaps as Scott would say himself, responsible possibilities.

 Transitions and Animations in CSS